-- a. cancel any claims determined to be unpatentable; - b. confirm any patent claims determined to be patentable; - c. incorporate into the patent any amended or new claims determined to be patentable; - d. make any changes in the description approved during reexamination; - e. include any statutory disclaimer filed by the patent owner;

-f. refer to unamended claims held invalid on final holding by another forum on grounds not based on patents or printed publications;
+- a. cancel any claims determined to be unpatentable: - b. confirm any patent claims determined to be pat- - c. incorporate into the patent any amended or new claims determined to be patentable; - d. make any changes in the description approved during reexamination: - e. include any statutory disclaimer filed by the patent owner; Control of State f. refer to unamended claims held invalid on fin patents or printed publications:

-g. refer to any patent claims not reexamined;

-h. be mailed on the day of its date to the patent owner at address provided for in § 1.33(c) and a copy to the requester; and
+a refer to any patent claims not reexamined; h. be mailed on the day of its date to the patent owner at address provided for in § 1.33(c) and a copy to the requester; and claims, determined to be patentable.

-I. refer to patent claims, dependent on amended claims, determined to be patentable.
+I. refer to patent claims, dependent on amended